Developing NOMA to Next Generation Multiple Access (NGMA): Future Vision and Research Opportunities: New Requirements: Massive Connectivity for NOMA

 \section{New Requirements: Massive Connectivity for NOMA}

-For NGMA, 6G brings a new requirement of supporting massive IoT connectivity.
-Therefore, NOMA in 6G must consider the different QoSs of IoT users, which include not only data rates but also latency and reliability.
+As a multiple access technique, the most important task for NGMA in 6G is to provide massive connectivity.
+Due to obtaining diverse QoS requirements in most 6G applications, the massive connectivity provided by NGMA needs to be constrained by different QoS requirements in terms of user experience, which include not only data rates but also latency and reliability.
+After that, NGMA is capable of maximising the spectral efficiency of 6G networks.
+It worth mentioning that a high spectral efficiency also contributes to energy conservation for 6G.
 To satisfy these performance metrics and hence guarantee massive connectivity, the design of downlink NOMA becomes QoS-oriented, and semi-grant-free (semi-GF) transmissions are preferable for uplink NOMA.